-2.1.5 The statutory requirements for Strategic Environmental Assessment (SEA)2, Sustainability Appraisal (SA)3 and Habitats Regulations Assessment (HRA)4 must be met.
+2.1.6 The statutory requirements for Strategic Environmental Assessment (SEA), Sustainability Appraisal (SA) and Habitats Regulations Assessment (HRA) must be met.

-2.1.6 The Single Integrated Plan (SIP) (meeting the requirement for Community Strategies under Part 2: Sections 37-46 of the Local Government (Wales) Measure 2009) should provide the overarching strategic framework for all the other plans and strategies for the local authority, including the LDP5.
-SIPs and LDPs need to be complementary with the LDP expressing, in appropriate land use planning terms, those elements of the SIP that relate to the development and use of land, provided that the elements of the SIP are in conformity with national and international policy and obligations.
-Under the Well-being of Future Generations (Wales) Act 2015 Public Service Boards will be established for each local authority area; each will prepare a Local Well-being Plan to replace the SIP (see also Chapter 4).
+2.1.7 The Local Well-being Plan (LWBP) (meeting the requirement for Community Strategies under Part 2: Sections 37-46 of the Local Government (Wales) Measure 2009) should provide the overarching strategic framework for all the other plans and strategies for the local authority, including the LDP.
+LWBPs need to be complementary with the LDP expressing, in appropriate land use planning terms, those elements of the LWBP that relate to the development and use of land, provided that the elements of the LWBP are in conformity with national and international policy and obligations.

-2.1.7 Local planning authorities must consider the relationship of their LDP to other adopted national, regional or local strategies and are encouraged to work together in order to plan effectively for cross boundary and strategic issues; the soundness tests require that the plan must be compatible with adjoining plans and strategies, i.e. it must 'fit' (see 2.5 below).
+2.1.8 Local planning authorities must consider the relationship of their LDP to other adopted national, regional or local strategies and are encouraged to work together in order to plan effectively for cross boundary and strategic issues; the soundness tests require that the plan must be compatible with adjoining plans and strategies, i.e. it must 'fit' (see 2.7.2 below).
 The sharing of skills, knowledge and best practice can reduce unnecessary duplication and ensure resources are used more effectively and efficiently.